Rumors That Robert Kraft Isn’t The Biggest Name In Prostitution Sting Refuted By Officials

 “Nobody around here has any idea what [Schefter] is referring to,” Mike Edmondson, a spokesman for the state attorney’s office, said Friday, per Deadspin.

-According to Fox News, the 77-year-old Kraft was one of 173 men ensared in the sting of several massage parlors in that area of Florida.
+According to Fox News, Robert Kraft, 77, was one of 173 men ensnared in a sting, which took place across several massage parlors in Florida.
 The list of other men includes John Havens, the former president of Citigroup, and John Childs, a billionaire equity firm owner and backer of President Trump.
 Neither of those men could reasonably be described as a bigger name than Robert Kraft, whose New England Patriots won the Super Bowl earlier this month.

-The Deadspin report states that while he will officially charged next week, but that Kraft would not be extradited from Massachusetts to face the charges, although a trial would likely require him to show up in person.
+The Deadspin report states that while he will be officially charged next week, Kraft would not be extradited from Massachusetts to face the charges, although a trial would likely require him to show up in person.
 Kraft, however, may face discipline from his fellow NFL owners.
-Another owner, Jim Irsay of the Indianapolis Colts, was suspended for six games and fined $500,000 in 2014, after pleading guilty to charges of driving while intoxicated, per NFL.com.
+Another owner, Jim Irsay of the Indianapolis Colts, was suspended for six games and fined $500,000 in 2014 after pleading guilty to charges of driving while intoxicated, per NFL.com.

 “Nobody around here has any idea what [Schefter] is referring to.” https://t.co/IdTLWnZFGO